byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 When the gut is out of whack, it can send signals to skin cells that disrupt its natural balance and cause all sorts of problems like acne, psoriasis, rashes and eczema.
 Kefir helps bring good bacteria back to the forefront and level out the homeostasis (stable equilibrium) of the bodies largest organ, the skin.
 Kefir also benefits the skin as burn and rash treatment.
 And is very effective treatment for hot chilies or incidence of 'pepper spray' especially for the eyes.

-The carbohydrate found in kefir known as kefiran, aside from aiding in the immune system, has also been tested and shown helping improve the quality of skin wound healing and protective for connective tissue.
+Kefiran, aside from aiding in the immune system, helps improve the quality of skin wound healing and protective for connective tissue.

 **7) Improves Lactose Intolerance Symptoms**

 The active ingredient in kefir helps break lactose down into lactic acid, reducing overall content and making it easier to digest.
 Kefir has a larger range of bacterial strains and nutrients, some only specific to kefir, that help remove almost all of the lactose in the dairy, improving lactose digestion and tolerance.

-**As a disclaimer; although many people do very well with milk kefir, a small percent of people may have issues with kefir milk.**
+*As a disclaimer; although many people do very well with milk kefir, a small percent of people may have issues with kefir milk.*

 #### *Kefir Nutrition Facts*

-Because kefir is a home ferment it does not have a standardized nutrition content, the content values vary based on the milk source, kefir culture and environment where it’s produced.
-Yet even with the range in values, kefir produces superior nutrition.
+Because kefir is a home ferment it does not have a standardized nutrition content.

-For example, one cup of store-bought whole milk kefir has about:

-- 160 calories
-- 12 grams carbohydrates
-- 10 grams protein
-- 8 grams fat
-- 300 milligrams calcium (30 percent DV)
-- 100 IU vitamin D (25 percent DV)
-- 500 IU vitamin A (10 percent DV)
+**- Vitamins:** carotene, vitamins A, K, B 1, ­B 2, ­B 5, B 6, C, B 12 and folic acid.
+**- Minerals:** Mg, Ca, P, Zn, Cu, Mn, Fe, Co and Mo.

+*The quality of the milk used in the process, preparation method and the presenting microorganisms in the kefir grains determine the quantity and the type of vitamin and mineral compositions.*

+Even with the range in values, kefir produces superior nutrition.
+Homemade kefir easily outranks any store-bought variety.**

-**Kefir contains plenty of pro-biotics, which is where many of the kefir benefits come from.
-Kefir is one of the highest pro-biotic functional foods with several important pro-biotic strains, homemade kefir far outranks any store-bought variety.**
+Kefir is the highest pro-biotic functional foods on the planet with several important pro-biotic microbial strains.

+***Rich in amino acids-*** ammonia, serine, lysine, alanine, threonine, tryptophan, valine, lysine, methionine, phenylalanine and isoleucine.
+Which play a major role in the central nervous system.

 **Beneficial bacteria and yeasts may include the following:**
 Kluyveromyces marxianus/Candida kefyr, Lactococcus lactis subsp. lactis, Lactococcus lactis subsp. cremoris, Streptococcus thermophilus, Lactobacillus delbrueckii subsp. bulgaricus, Lactobacillus casei, Kazachstania unispora, Lactobacillus acidophilus, Bifidobacterium lactis, Leuconostoc mesenteroides subsp. and Saccaromyces unisporus.

+#### *Its easy to ascertain that kefir is one of the best therapeutic natural ingredients on the planet.*

 **Kefir is easy to prepare and can be cultured to personal taste.
 Fermenting for a shorter period produces a less sour Kefir.
 Longer fermentation produces more sourness, also accomplished by using larger amounts of Kefir Grains.**